keremkundak/cv-assistant/README.md

 - **Interactive UI:** Features a modern, dark-themed interface with glassmorphism effects.
 - **Email Notifications:** Sends transcripts of conversations to Kerem for review.
 - **Privacy Focused:** Includes a KVKK (Personal Data Protection) consent flow for visitors.
+- **Admin Panel:** Hidden interface to view and download chat logs.

 ## Installation